Perineal Injury in Males

-- A prostatectomy is the surgical removal of the prostate to treat prostate cancer.
+- A prostatectomy is the surgical removal of the prostate to treat prostate cancer and other prostate problems.
 The prostate, a walnut-shaped gland in men, surrounds the urethra at the neck of the bladder and supplies fluid that goes into semen.
 The surgeon chooses the location for the incision based on the patient’s physical characteristics, such as size and weight, and the surgeon’s experience and preferences.
 In one approach, called the radical perineal prostatectomy, the surgeon makes an incision between the scrotum and the anus.
 In a retropubic prostatectomy, the surgeon makes the incision in the lower abdomen, just above the penis.
 Both approaches can damage blood vessels and nerves affecting sexual function and bladder control.

 - Perineal urethroplasty is surgery to repair stricture, or narrowing, of the portion of the urethra that runs through the perineum.
 Without this procedure, some men would not be able to pass urine.
 However, the procedure does require an incision in the perineum, which can damage blood vessels or nerves.